jnozzi/cocoadev.com/SiteContent/General/DesignHashTable.markdown

 On the whole, therefore, open addressing is rarely seen.

-----'''part4 - Hybrid schemes'''----
+----**part4 - Hybrid schemes**----

 An alternative to a linked list of entries a la chaining is to use a more sophisticated search structure to store collided objects.
-Hybrid schemes welding [[DesignHashTable]] with [[DesignRedBlackTree]] work well at bounding operation times in pathological cases (like a crummy hash function or a stupidly small array).
+Hybrid schemes welding General/DesignHashTable with General/DesignRedBlackTree work well at bounding operation times in pathological cases (like a crummy hash function or a stupidly small array).